michaelockenden/algorand-flask/blog/blogpost.md

 This can be run with `flask run`.
 It is important to note that `flask run` will by default look for a file called `wsgi.py` so don't rename it.

-If you haven't used Flask before, this may seem initimidating, and if you have used Flask, you probably know that the same outcome can be acheived with a single `app.py`, written as:
+If you haven't used Flask before, this may seem intimidating, and if you have used Flask, you probably know that the same outcome can be achieved with a single `app.py`, written as:

 ```python
 from flask import Flask